-Tom Terrarosa covers the energy and industrial sectors for TheStreet and its institutional arm The Deal, focusing on M&A, private equity and restructuring.
-Tom also manages The Deal's auctions and M&A Opportunity database, which tracks hundreds of ongoing auction processes and identifies potential takeover opportunities across all industries.
+Tom Terrarosa covers the energy and industrial sectors for The Deal, focusing on middle market M&A and private equity.
+Tom also produces The Deal's M&A Tipsheet and Middle Market weekly newsletters and manages The Deal's Auctions and M&A Opportunity database, which tracks hundreds of ongoing auction processes and identifies potential takeover opportunities across all industries.

 Prior to joining The Deal, Tom was a regional digital producer with Gannett, where his primary responsibilities included editing and optimizing content for the company's six New Jersey newspapers and five affiliated websites.
 He also has worked as a local news reporter, copy editor and photographer with The Dominion Post in Morgantown, W.Va.

 Tom received a Bachelor of Science in Journalism from West Virginia University.

 Trade tensions with China and a weaker economy could lead to a scarce M&A market in 2019, but tech, media and consumer deals could still trickle out.